krnCode/PYDiceGame/README.md

 As I'll progress through the project, I'll add the changes in the top of this README, like a changelog.

+## Project Plan

+I made a little project planning so it can help me to make things from beginning to end.
+You can check this out here: [A AGame of Dice](https://drive.google.com/drive/folders/1sUxKhpr9DKwoasaZ217a5a1cPq6y4grl)

 ## Closing

 As always, I appreciate constructive feedback.
 Thanks in advance!